binaryphile/rubsh/README.md

 called myfile.

-The string variable stores the given filename, just like any other bash variable.
+The string variable stores the given filename, just like any other bash variable would.
 It can be used with all the usual bash functions and expansions for strings.

-The function is what rubsh adds to this.
+The function is rubsh's contribution.
 The myfile function represents the object instance of the File class.
 It's what responds to File
 methods:

     Array lines = myfile .readlines

 myfile, the function, knows how to respond to File's methods.
-When it needs to determine the filename it should reference, it uses myfile , the variable.
-Changing the variable contents changes the filename used by the function.
+When it needs to determine the filename on which it should operate, it uses myfile, the variable.
+Unsurprisingly, changing the variable contents changes the filename targeted by the function.

-Because of bash's scoping rules, the myfile variable is normally created globally.
+If the variable myfile already existed, then its current scope (global or local) remains in effect.
+Otherwise the variable is created globally by default.
 This may be what you want, in which case the normal invocation is fine.

-However, global scoping is not always what you want.
-If you are in the body of a function and want a local myfile variable, you can use an alternate syntax:
+However, global scoping may not always be what you want.
+If you are in the body of a function and want a local myfile declaration, you can use an alternate syntax:

     $(File myfile ^ ~/sample.txt)

-The caret instead of equals sign tells the method to generate an eval statement on stdout which both declares the variable local, as well as instantiates the object.
+The caret instead of equals sign tells the method to generate an eval statement on stdout.
+The statement both declares the variable local, as well as instantiates the object.
 The statement is captured and executed by the bash shell substitution `$()`.

 The caret was chosen to be reminiscent of bash's redirection operators.

 Features
 --------